Relintai/pandemonium_engine_docs/tutorials/shaders/your_first_shader/your_first_2d_shader.md

 walking you through the process of writing a shader with both vertex and fragment functions.
 This tutorial targets absolute beginners to shaders.

+Note:
-.. note:: If you have experience writing shaders and are just looking for an
+ If you have experience writing shaders and are just looking for an
           overview of how shaders work in Godot, see the `Shading Reference
           <toc-shading-reference )`.